 AFTL Eligibility Criteria and Benefits

-All candidates for the AFTL must be members of the bargaining unit and have at least five years of experience related to teaching and learning at the University of Cincinnati.
+All candidates for the AFTL must be full-time faculty with membership in the bargaining unit and have at least five years of experience related to teaching and learning at the University of Cincinnati.
 There will be no fixed quota influencing the representation from any discipline, rank, or college.
 Emeritus/emerita faculty will remain listed as members of the Academy, but will not be considered active.
 This proposal envisions that the AFTL will come to consist of approximately 60 to 80 active members.

 Academy members will be selected through a nomination process that should include a CV and a statement from the nominee or the nominator that describes the nominee’s significant contributions to student learning.
 Additional documentation should demonstrate:

 - Significant and extended contributions to excellence in scholarly teaching and/or the scholarship of teaching and learning as it relates to the candidate’s own discipline

 - Significant and extended contributions to student learning and assessment of student learning within the context of faculty responsibilities.